 Hard Tissue Lasers & Soft Tissue Lasers

-There are two basic types of dental lasers, each designed to treat different types of tissue.
-Hard and soft tissue lasers can be used to treat everything from tooth decay to gum disease.
-Laser dentistry affords patients a less invasive, more comfortable procedure that is also more targeted and accurate.
+Our dental office can utilize two basic types of dental lasers.
+Each one treats different types of tissue and are for different dental procedures.
+We use hard and soft tissue lasers to treat everything from tooth decay to gum disease.
+Laser dentistry lets a patient experience a less invasive, more comfortable procedure that is also more targeted and accurate.

 Laser Dentistry: Refining Results

 We use the Biolase Waterlase dental laser for treating these concerns.
-This unique type of laser uses water energy to precisely target the dental problem being treated and patients can often undergo the procedure with no anesthesia.
+This unique type of laser uses water energy to precisely target the dental problems we treat.
+Patients can often undergo the procedure with no anesthesia.